ereekaur/finance/README.md

 how steep difference there should be between classes taking account the variance in order to maximize revenue.

 #3 The third example considers how much certain crypto currency data deviates from Brownian motion.
 It is
 convenient to use logarithm differences.
-Here we have data from two different hours, and the histogram of logarithm differences are
+Here we have data of two different hours for ethereum currency, and the histogram of logarithm differences are

 <img src="https://raw.githubusercontent.com/ereekaur/finance/main/ETH1.png" width="500" height="500">
 <img src="https://raw.githubusercontent.com/ereekaur/finance/main/ETH2.png" width="500" height="500">

-Here, I shall take a look at crypto-currencies and for the question "how much" is being answered using several statistical tests.
+The Shapiro-Wilkinson test gives different p-values so that the other hour seems to behave like Brownian motion and other does not.
+Let us now take a look at bitcoin data of last five years and try to find a three month timeframe when the bitcoin behave mostly like a Brownian motion and least like a Brownian motion.
+As there are 90 datapoints we will now use Kolmogorov test in the place of Shapiro Wilkinson.

 TODO: